jackyoh/ohara-docs/content/en/docs/master/setting_definition.md

 BINDING_PORT has a extra check to the availability on the target nodes.
 For example, you define value 5555 as a BINDING_PORT, and you will get a exception when you try to deploy your code on the node which is using port 5555 as well.
 The legal value of binding port is between [0, 65535].

 #### Type.OBJECT_KEY

 object key represents a format of **oharastream.ohara.common.setting.ObjectKey** for specific object.
-It consists \"group\" and \"name\" fields.
+It consists "group" and "name" fields.
 In a custom application, you should check the request contains both fields.

 ```json